-Factory design pattern is used when we have a super class with multiple sub-classes and based on input, we need to return one of the sub-class.
-This pattern take out the responsibility of instantiation of a class from client program to the factory class.
-We can apply Singleton pattern on Factory class or make the factory method static.
+The factory design pattern is used when we have a superclass with multiple sub-classes and based on input, we need to return one of the sub-class.
+This pattern takes out the responsibility of the instantiation of a class from the client program to the factory class.
+We can apply a Singleton pattern on the Factory class or make the factory method static.
 Check out Factory Design Pattern for example program and factory pattern benefits.
-This is one of the most widely used java design pattern.
+This is one of the most widely used java design patterns.

-Abstract Factory pattern is similar to Factory pattern and it’s factory of factories.
-If you are familiar with factory design pattern in java, you will notice that we have a single Factory class that returns the different sub-classes based on the input provided and factory class uses if-else or switch statement to achieve this.
+Abstract Factory pattern is similar to Factory pattern and it’s a factory of factories.
+If you are familiar with the factory design pattern in java, you will notice that we have a single Factory class that returns the different sub-classes based on the input provided and the factory class uses if-else or switch statements to achieve this.

 In Abstract Factory pattern, we get rid of if-else block and have a factory class for each sub-class and then an Abstract Factory class that will return the sub-class based on the input factory class.
 Check out Abstract Factory Pattern to know how to implement this pattern with example program.